Published on: Wednesday, 16th January 2019 | Author: Rebecca Taylor

 With both discs and drums, it is essential that the level of hydraulic brake fluid is checked.
 If the level of hydraulic fluid is too low, your car will not stop as quickly and as safely as it should.
 The level of hydraulic brake fluid is just as important for drum brakes as the fluid forces the brakes pads against the brake drum enabling the car to come to a stop.
 The brake fluid reservoir can be found under the bonnet of your vehicle but check the owner’s manual if you need help to identify it.

-The second part of the braking systems that needs to be checked is the thickness of the pads or shoes.
+The second part of the braking systems that needs to be checked and is a common cause of brake failure is the thickness of the pads or shoes.
 To pass the MOT test, your brake pads need to have at least 1.5mm of friction material left.
 However, many manufacturers recommend replacing your brake pads if they are thinner than 3mm.
 This will ensure that your brake pads don’t wear down to a dangerous level before your next brake check.
 Not only do thinner brake pads increase the stopping distance of your car, they can also lead to expensive repair costs.
-If thin pads are left unchanged, your brake rotor will be directly worn down which can prove costly to fix.
+If thin pads are left unchanged, your brake rotor will be directly worn down.
+When the brake pad and the brake rotor no longer generate sufficient friction against one another, this is known as brake fade which can prove costly to fix.

 5 signs that you need a brake check

 If your car pulls to either the left or the right it could signify a problem with the brake system.
 This pulling can be caused by the brake pads being work down unevenly leading to a different amount of pressure on each side of the car.

 - Feeling vibration through the steering wheel can be an indication that your brake discs have changed from their original shape.
 This will need to be corrected to ensure that your brakes are functioning correctly.